 Warner Bros Studio Tour

 Children 5 years old and up can participate in the studio tour.
-While it is geared towards adults, it can still be enjoyable for children.
+While it is geared toward adults, it can still be enjoyable for children.
 There is a lot for them to do at the end of the tour when you get to explore the DC and Harry Potter exhibits.
 The tour is ideal for fans of DC, The Big Bang Theory, Pretty Little Liars, Gilmore Girls, Friends, movies & more!
 This is my favorite studio tour, and I have done them all.
 You can read more about visiting the Warner Bros Studio here.

 View this post on Instagram